jamesdneufeld/portfolio-for-creatives/README.md

 - 🧱 Work Pages – Multiple layout options with responsive CSS Grid
 - 📦 Lightbox-Ready Galleries – Showcase your work interactively
 - 🛠️ Customizable Project Pages – Tailor each page to your creative process
-- 🎨 Easy Theming with CSS Variables – Change colors, fonts & more
+- 🎨 Easy Theming with CSS Variables – Change colours, fonts & more
 - 🖱️ Custom Cursor – Make the interaction even more fun
 - 💫 Animated Gradient Effects – Smooth transitions for extra polish
 - 🌈 Grayscale on Hover – Black-and-white thumbnails that turn full color